Passionate (noun)

 relating to system of society or government ruled by men

-Some decry marriage as a sexist and patriarchal institution that should
+Some decry marriage as a sexist and patriarchal institution that should be avoided at

 all costs.